 We will embed open and transparent decision-making alongside our plans and priorities for adult social care, created with the people of Sheffield.
-What will people say is different?

-- I only tell my story once unless there are changes to 'what matters to me'.

-- The system is easy to navigate.
+- I only tell my story once unless there are changes to 'what matters to me'. - The system is easy to navigate.

-- I am listened to and heard.
+I am listened to and heard.